 Each ten (10) ADSs represent the right to receive, and to exercise the beneficial ownership interests in, twenty-three (23) ordinary shares that are on deposit with the depositary and/or the custodian.
 An ADS also represents the right to receive, and to exercise the beneficial interests in, any other property received by the depositary or the custodian on behalf of the owner of the ADS but that has not been distributed to the owners of ADSs because of legal restrictions or practical considerations.
 We and the depositary may agree to change the ADS-to-ordinary shares ratio by amending the deposit agreement.
 This amendment may give rise to, or change, the depositary fees payable by ADS owners.
 The custodian, the depositary and their respective nominees will hold all deposited property for the benefit of the holders and beneficial owners of ADSs.
-The deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the ADSs.
-The depositary, the custodian or their nominees.
-Beneficial owners of the corresponding ADSs.
+The deposited property does not constitute the proprietary assets of the depositary, the custodian or their nominees.
+Beneficial ownership in the deposited property will under the terms of the deposit agreement be vested in the beneficial owners of the ADSs.
+The depositary, the custodian and their respective nominees will be the record holders of the deposited property represented by the ADSs for the benefit of the holders and beneficial owners of the corresponding ADSs.
 A beneficial owner of ADSs may or may not be the holder of ADSs.
-Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the depositary only through the registered holders of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary (on behalf of the owners of the corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, in each case upon the terms of the deposit agreement.
+Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary, and the depositary (on behalf of the owners of the corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, in each case upon the terms of the deposit agreement.